TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ### Prerequisites

-You will need the display made by the formula cruisers, a Raspberry Pi (RPi) and a python integrated development environment (IDE).
+You will need the display made by the formula cruisers, a Raspberry Pi (RPi) and a Python Integrated Development Environment (IDE).
 If you want to test your code without working on the Raspberry Pi, you will have to download an IDE onto your computer for example spyder, PyCharm or Atom.
 Otherwise use the python IDE on the Raspberry Pi.

 ### Installing